 These broad categories dictate the setup procedures, minimum capital requirements, costs and the possible commercial activities that the business can engage in.

 A professional employer organization can assist with hiring staff if you have restrictions on this aspect due to your business structure selection.
 Additionally, we can provide ongoing assistance with your staffing and payroll needs.

 If you are interested in establishing a foreign business in China, it is critical that you select the most appropriate business structure.

-This requires you to think carefully about your potential business strategy and pair with a local expert such as New Horizons Global Partners who can explain the legal requirements.
+This requires you to think carefully about your potential business strategy and pair with a local expert such as Horizons who can explain the legal requirements.
 Our local experts can guide you through the process of selecting the most appropriate investment vehicle so that you can complete your commercial objectives.